-The equal pay provisions of the Indiana Minimum Wage Law prohibit an employer from discriminating on the basis of sex, within any establishment in which employees are employed, by paying employees in the establishment less than it pays employees of the opposite sex in the establishment for equal work on jobs requiring equal skill, effort, and responsibility that are performed under similar working conditions (IN Code Ann.
+The equal pay provisions of the Indiana Minimum Wage Law prohibit an employer from discriminating based on sex, within any establishment in which employees are employed, by paying employees in the establishment less than it pays employees of the opposite sex in the establishment for equal work on jobs requiring equal skill, effort, and responsibility that are performed under similar working conditions (IN Code Ann.
 Sec.
-22-2-2-1 et seq. ).
-The equal pay provisions of the law apply to employers with four or more employees.
+22-2-2-4).
+The equal pay provisions of the law apply to employers with two or more employees.
 The law prohibits employers from:

 • Reducing an employee's wages in order to comply with the law's requirements